 In each of those situations you are not being as efficient or as relaxed as you could be.
-Disorganization goes hand-in-hand with stress, but often we do not see how closely these two things are related.
+Disorganization goes hand-in-hand with stress.
+But often we do not see how closely these two things are actually related.
 If we are used to living in a world of clutter and disorganization, we think that we have adapted to it.
-We think that we function just fine in the midst of it all, & we think that it would take more time & effort to get organized than to function in disarray.
+We think that we function just fine in the midst of it all.
+And we think that it would take more time and effort to get organized, than to just function in disarray.

 Dana Grossman Leeman, MSW, PhD of Simmons School of Social Work confirms that this is simply not true.

 “Organizing tasks can lead to a restored sense of control and calm.
 Cognitive Behavioral therapies are fantastic in this regard.
 This modality is based on the premise that thought patterns will lead to certain behaviors that engender related feeling states.
 Change the thoughts, and then you can alter behaviors, and shift feelings.

 Growing up, my dad had a favorite saying that my siblings and I still joke about.
 He’d come into our rooms when we were studying, and if he saw clutter and mess, he’d tell us that the key to doing well at any endeavor is having order and organization.
 “An organized desk makes for organized mind.”
 To this day, I have to create some order before I can get down to work.
 This is a life skill that translates to all arenas of our lives.”

 It can be very difficult to keep your home organized if you simply have too much stuff scattered about.
 Decluttering and sorting through the piles initially will help you keep up with day to day organization.
 If there are things that you don’t want to get rid of, you can simply put them away in storage for now.
 Try to really limit how much you keep in your living space, and you will start to see the positive effects quickly.